CPMpy/cpmpy/README.md

 Welcome to CPpy

-CPpy is a Python-embedded modeling language for constraint programming.
-It allows you to model your problems in a natural way that follows the math.
+CPpy is a numpy-based light-weight Python library for conveniently modeling constraint problems in Python.
+It aims to connect to common constraint solving systems that have a Python API, such as MiniZinc (with solvers gecode, chuffed, ortools, picatsat, etc), or-tools through its Python API and more.

 It is inspired by CVXpy, SciPy and Numberjack, and as most modern scientific Python tools, it uses numpy arrays as basic data structure.

-Currently, it is just generating an expression tree.
-Here is a TODO list:
+The software is in ALPHA state, and more of a proof-of-concept really.
+Do send suggestions, additions, API changes, or even reuse some of these ideas in your own project!

+Some TODOs:
-- auto translate to minizinc (partly done) and use pymzn
+- auto translate to or-tools
 - auto translate to numberjack, which is Python-based but not numpy-based
 - add more models (see Hakan K's page(s))
+- publish on pypi, with proper docs

 The following examples show the elegance of building on Python/Numpy:
 ```python